vdhamer/Photo-Club-Hub/.github/README.md

 - `languages` lists the meaning of the used language codes.
 This could tell you that ZH represents Chinese/Mandarin.
     - `isoCode` is the 2 or 3 letter code for the language.
 Use 2 letter codes whenever available.
     - `languageNameEN` is the full name of the language in English.
 Example: "Arabic"
-    - `languageNameLocal` is the name of the language in the language itself.
-Example: "اَلْعَرَبِيَّةُ"
 </details></ul>

 <ul><details><Summary>Optional Level 0 fields (click to expand)</Summary></p>